 The Sebessounkoto Sud project is comprised of an exploration permit renewed in July 2018 for three years with the option to renew for two additional 2-year terms.
 The Company is required to incur minimum exploration expenditures of \$108,000, \$383,000 and \$607,000 during the first, second, and third years respectively.
-As at June 30, 2022, the Company is awaiting final approval for renewal of the Sebessounkoto Sud permit v) SUD Option - In September 2019, the Company entered into an option agreement with SUD Mining SARL ("SUD") to secure the right to acquire a 95% interest in the Linguekoto property (the "Linguekoto Project").
+On October 11, 2022, the Company received a renewed Sebessounkoto Sud Permit which has a term of three years with the option to renew for one additional 3-year term.
+The Company is required to incur minimum exploration expenditures of \$220,000, \$220,000 and \$307,100 during the first, second, and third years respectively.